 This project was funded under the Coastal Zone Management Act, by NOAA's Office of Ocean and Coastal Resource Management, in conjunction with the Maryland Chesapeake & Coastal Program

 Erected by Maryland Department of Natural Resources, NOAA.

 Location.
 38° 32.676′ N, 75° 43.142′ W. Marker is in Sharptown, Maryland, in Wicomico County.
 Marker can be reached from Railway Street 0.1 miles north of Little Water Street.
+This marker is located within Cope Bennett Park.
 Touch for map.
-This marker is located within Cope Bennett Park.
 Marker is at or near this postal address: 100 Railway Street, Sharptown MD 21861, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Sharptown War Memorial (approx. ¼ mile away); San Domingo School Community & Cultural Center (approx. 2.3 miles away); San Domingo School (approx. 2.6 miles away); "Rehoboth" (approx. 4.7 miles away); Mount Pleasant Methodist Church (approx. 4.9 miles away in Delaware); Portsville United Methodist Church (approx. 5.1 miles away in Delaware); Woodland Ferry (approx. 5.1 miles away in Delaware); Cannon's Ferry (approx. 5.1 miles away in Delaware).

 More about this marker.
 On the left is a diagram of the shoreline depicting "Mean High Tide" and "Mean Low Tide".

 On the right are photographs of "Sharptown's shoreline, before restoration" and "Living Shorelines before and after restoration" with the caption, "Hardened shorelines/bulkheads are removed to create soft, natural habitat".